Online Training Available: Personal Protective Equipment - Limitations and Factors that Impact Performance

 Changes in personal protective equipment (PPE) have had profound effects on firefighter safety.
 While PPE ensembles protect better than ever before, firefighters are still at risk for exposure to fireground contaminants.
 Interfaces between PPE elements around the neck, wrists, waist, and lower legs may be vulnerable to smoke ingress which can occur through gaps in protection provided by today’s turnout gear.
 At the same time, as the fire service has collectively become more aware of the health risks from chemical exposure on the fireground, many departments are cleaning PPE more frequently.

-In collaboration with the Illinois Fire Service Institute (IFSI), National Institute for Occupational Safety and Health (NIOSH), and Skidmore College, UL’s Fire Safety Research Institute (FSRI) has developed “Personal Protective Equipment: Limitations and Factors that Impact Performance,” an online training course to increase awareness of protective characteristics of PPE and potential impacts of cleaning and doffing practices so that firefighters may better protect themselves and reduce chemical exposures on the fireground.
+In collaboration with the Illinois Fire Service Institute (IFSI), National Institute for Occupational Safety and Health (NIOSH), and Skidmore College, the Fire Safety Research Institute (FSRI), part of UL Research Institutes has developed “Personal Protective Equipment: Limitations and Factors that Impact Performance,” an online training course to increase awareness of protective characteristics of PPE and potential impacts of cleaning and doffing practices so that firefighters may better protect themselves and reduce chemical exposures on the fireground.

 “We hope that the information derived from this work can assist in addressing vulnerabilities in PPE, provide you and your fellow firefighters with knowledge on how to better protect yourselves, and ultimately reduce exposures on the fireground.”